 - For a deeper shade, you may soak the fabric overnight.

 - Tea dye is good for natural fibers.
 It will not work on synthetic fiber.
 Check every few minutes for fabrics like linen or cotton as the color easily penetrates inside them.
-For other fabrics you need not to worry that much.
+For other fabrics, you need not worry that much.

 - It will be beneficial to stir or agitate the fabric inside the bath to ensure even dyeing.